Brand Name: Feldene

 - May increase risk of asthma (bronchial), cardiac disease, congestive heart failure (CHF), hepatic impairment, high blood pressure (hypertension), renal impairment

-- Long-term administration of nonsteroidal anti-inflammatory drugs (NSAIDs) may result in renal papillary necrosis and other renal injury; patients at greatest risk include the elderly, or those with impaired renal function, hypovolemia, heart failure, liver dysfunction, salt depletion, and individuals taking diuretics, ACE inhibitors, or ARBs
+- Long-term administration of nonsteroidal anti-inflammatory drugs (NSAIDs) may result in renal papillary necrosis and another renal injury; patients at greatest risk include the elderly, or those with impaired renal function, hypovolemia, heart failure, liver dysfunction, salt depletion, and individuals taking diuretics, ACE inhibitors, or ARBs

 - May cause serious gastrointestinal (GI) adverse events including inflammation, bleeding, ulceration, and perforation of the stomach, small intestine, or large intestine when used long term and can be fatal; administer lowest effective dose for short periods; use caution